-Asian shares mixed after S&P 500 hits all-time high
+Global markets dip as week of earnings, reports heats up

-BANGKOK (AP) — Shares were mixed in Asia and Chinese benchmarks fell Tuesday after Hong Kong’s leader warned that months of political protests are taking a harsh toll on the economy.
+BANGKOK (AP) — Shares in Europe turned lower on Tuesday after a mixed session in Asia, where Chinese benchmarks declined after Hong Kong’s leader warned political protests may push the territory into recession.

-Shares rallied on Wall Street overnight, with the benchmark S&P 500 hitting a record high, at the onset of a week busy with corporate earnings and economic reports.
+Wall Street appeared headed for declines at the open, a day after the benchmark S&P 500 hit a record high to start a busy week of corporate earnings and economic reports.
 Investors also are anticipating another interest rate cut by the Federal Reserve.

 Investors have been balancing worries over the impact that the costly trade war between the U.S. and China is having on corporate profits and the global economy against renewed optimism that negotiations that got underway this month could result in some kind of resolution in the conflict.